johnlee1/ana-ui/README.md

 ## deployment

 The master branch is set up to deploy automatically to AWS.
+The app is viewable at http://anaui.s3-website.us-east-2.amazonaws.com/